SAP-samples/hana-cloud-learning/QRC1_2024_Selected_Calculation_View_Modeling_Features/db/src/MDSCubeAnalyticPrivilege/info.md

 These analytic privileges have been included in roles [R_Group1](./roles/R_Group1.hdbrole) and [R_Group2](./roles/R_Group2.hdbrole) respectively.
 For simplicity both roles also include the SELECT privilege for [CV_SALES_DATA](./CV_SALES_DATA.hdbcalculationview).

 ### Create database user for reporting on MDS Cube
-The following statements assign the SELECT and analytic privilege which are included in role *AP_Group1* to a database user when executed with a user that is *USERGROUP OPERATOR* and has system privilege *ROLE ADMIN* (e.g., user *DBADMIN*).
+The following statements assign the SELECT and analytic privilege which are included in role *AP_Group1* to database user *G1* when executed with a user that is *USERGROUP OPERATOR* and has system privilege *ROLE ADMIN* (e.g., user *DBADMIN*).
 Make sure to replace <schema_name> with the schema_name of your HDI container:

 ```language SQL
 create user G1 password "DnATBG!1" NO FORCE_FIRST_PASSWORD_CHANGE;